 One exception is OPTIONAL conference calls, chats, or video webinars, which obviously have to occur at a specific time.

 Another exception is a small number of our courses that have intentionally been built around live web video presentations.
 But those courses are prominently marked as such, and even then people can watch the recording later.

 2. I tried to add an attachment to a posting, but it was too large.
 What do I do?

-Contact Robert Stockman at email@example.com.
-Our first version of Moodle limited postings to 1 attachment and a maximum size of 500 kb (half a meg).
-That setting is still in many courses.
-But we can now change it to allow up to 10 attachments and up to 8 or even 10 megs per attachment.
+Contact Robert Stockman at firstname.lastname@example.org.
+Our first version of Moodle limited postings to 1 attachment and a maximum size of 500 kilobytes (half a megabyte).
+That setting is still in a few courses, but the new upper limit will allow as many as 50 attachments, each up to 20 megabytes in size.

 3. How do I see all my postings?

 Open your profile (click the down arrow beside your profile picture at the top right and choose “Profile”).
 In the “Miscellaneous” box on the right, click on “Forum posts.”

 4. How do I change my Email address?